Super Freaky Girl: North America

 The song debuted atop both Billboard's Digital Songs Sales and Streaming Songs charts, powered by strong sales figures of 89,000 digital downloads sold, as well as a total of 21.1 million US streams garnered within its first week of availability from August 12 to 18.
 With 89,000 downloads sold, "Super Freaky Girl" marked the largest digital sales week for any song in 2022, surpassing Minaj's own "Do We Have a Problem?" with Lil Baby.
 It became her twelfth and second leader on both of the aforementioned charts, respectively.
 The song missed entering Billboard's Radio Songs chart in its first week, drawing 4.6 million all-format radio audience impressions in the week ending August 21 due to early airplay.
 "Super Freaky Girl" entered at the summit of both the Hot R&B/Hip-Hop Songs and Hot Rap Songs, at number one, becoming her eighth leader on both charts, respectively.

 In its second week, "Super Freaky Girl" remained within the Billboard Hot 100's top ten, placing at number seven.
 The song sold another 15,000 digital downloads, spending a second consecutive week atop the Digital Songs Sales chart, while slipping 1–3 on the Streaming Songs chart with an additional 18.1 million US streams, down 14 percent from its first week.
 Despite this, "Super Freaky Girl" marked Minaj's first multi-week chart topper on the Digital Songs of her career.
 The track drew in 9.2 million radio audience impressions, a 105% increase from the previous week, causing it to jump to number 27 on Billboards Mainstream Top 40 chart following its number 34 debut.
-The song has spent eleven weeks atop the Hot Rap Songs chart, and has peaked at numbers one and four on the Rhythmic Songs and Mainstream Top 40 airplay charts respectively, becoming her tenth top ten hit at the former and her first since 2016.
-The song has sold over 2 million units in the United States as of January 2023.
+The song has spent eleven weeks atop the Hot Rap Songs chart, and peaked at numbers one and three on the Rhythmic Songs and Mainstream Top 40 airplay charts respectively, becoming her tenth top ten hit at the former and her first since 2016.
+The song has sold over 2 million units in the United States as of August 2023.